Atouti

 Show summary Hide summary

-It also made me think of the often forgotten importance of names in our family stories.
-Each last name is a piece of a puzzle, an open door to the past.
-The name Atouti seems to keep its secrets.
+It also made me think of the often forgotten importance of names in our family histories.
+Each last name is a piece of a puzzle, a door open to the past.
+The name Atouti, itself, seems to keep its secrets.

 So, expect a little journey into hypotheses, meanings, places where Atouti seems to remain true to itself.
 Nothing obvious, but it promises some surprises.